Skip to content

 The key shape:

 • One container, one lifespan.
-Grelmicro(uses=[...]) lists every Provider, Component, and active manager. async with micro: opens them all in order, closes in reverse.
+Grelmicro(uses=[...]) lists every Component and active manager. async with micro: opens them all in order, closes in reverse.

 • Patterns are declared at module load.
 Lock("cart"), TTLCache(ttl=60), CircuitBreaker("svc") carry no backend reference.
-They resolve through the active app inside async with.
-The same Lock works in production with Redis and in tests with MemorySyncAdapter, no rewiring.
+They resolve through the active app inside async with, and GrelmicroMiddleware extends that scope to request handlers.
+The same Lock works in production with Redis and in tests with MemoryLockAdapter, no rewiring.

 • Pay only for what you import. import grelmicro does not pull in redis, psycopg, or any other vendor SDK.
 First-party Providers live under grelmicro.providers.{vendor} and load only when you import them.